 - If Stanford will be a subaward, attached a description of the overall study or proposal

-5. Submit the PI waiver with the required attachments as a single PDF to your Research Management Group’s RPM or CT RPM (find your RPM).
-The RPM reviews the documents, submits for review to the School of Medicine Senior Associate Dean for Research (Ruth O'Hara or Harry Greenberg) for approval and then notifies the requestor of the outcome.
+5. Upon receipt of the PI Waiver packet, the RPM reviews the documents, submits for review to the School of Medicine Senior Associate Dean for Research, Dr. Ruth O'Hara, for approval and then notifies the requester of the outcome.

 Questions about the PI Waiver process within the Department of Pediatrics?
-Contact Sarah Yeats Patrick (sarahyp@stanford.edu), Pre-Award Manager in the Pediatrics Research Development Office.
+Contact Sarah Yeats Patrick, Assistant Director of Pre-Award Research Administration, in the Office of Pediatric Research Development.

 Types of PI Waivers